Dog Bite Claims in Atlanta and Sandy Springs, Georgia

 Dog bites have become somewhat of an epidemic in the United States.
 There are almost 5 million victims each year, which is about 2% of the entire population.
 Of those dog bites, approximately 800,000 require medical attention, many in hospital emergency rooms.
+According to the Centers for Disease Control dog bites send nearly 368,000 victims to hospital emergency rooms each year.
 Most of the victims of dog bites who receive medical attention are children, half of whom are bitten in the face.
 It is estimated that 26 people die from dog bites each year.

 Dog attack victims in the United States suffer over $1 billion in monetary losses every year.
 According to the Insurance Information Institute, in 2005, dog bites cost insurers over three hundred million dollars, and dog bite claims accounted for about 15% of liability claims dollars paid under homeowners insurance policies.

 Georgia law states that a person who owns or keeps a vicious or dangerous animal that causes injury to another person may be liable for damages.
 You, as the dog bite victim, must show that the owner acted negligently by allowing the dog to run free or not having it properly under control on a leash or through verbal command.

 In the state of Georgia, laws regarding dog bites tend to the favor of the dog’s owner, regardless of how much damage an uncontrolled animal may have caused.
 In our state, a dog’s owner must have known the animal was dangerous or posed a bite risk to be held liable.
 While you may assume this means generally aggressive or menacing behavior on the part of the dog, Georgia law does not consider behavior alone to be a clear indicator of bite risk.